Jordan, New York: Lincoln Funeral Procession and Cannonball

+The tree was cut down in 1935 by two men, Jerome Teachout and O. J. Conger.
+As the two men were clearing away the trunk, they discovered that the tree had grown around the cannonball, fully engulfing it.

+In 1997, teachers Kathy Philips and Kathy Jones led their 4th grade class in researching and fundraising for a historic marker.

 Historic places and businesses

 The Jordan Lodge 386 F. & A.M., also known as the Masonic building, is located in Jordan on North Main Street.
 It was built in 1979.
 Bush Funeral Home, established in 1904, is also located on North Main Street.

+The Jordan Historical Society, formed in the early 1950s has two museums in the village.
+The main museum is located at 15 Mechanic Street.
+The mini museum, an original lock tenders house from the Enlarged Erie Canal is located on North Chappell St.

 Image Gallery

 Geography

 Jordan is located at 43°4′N 76°28′W (43.0658, -76.4729).